Tianci-Zheng/Tianci-Zheng.github.io/_pages/about.md

 1. Cycling to Tebit: 2018.7 - 2018.8

-2. A sightseen trip in  Vietnam: 2019.4
+2. A sightseeing trip in Vietnam: 2019.4

 3. Cycling around Hainan Island: 2021.11